philc/book-notes/business/founders - jimmy soni.md

   * "Thiel could also see the value in operating experience -- time in the CEO chair could fine-tune his investor antennae."
 * "There were downsides to [their hiring] approach, too, of course.
-Hiring friends risked a cloistered, exclusionary monoculture and made it excpetionally hard to let people go."
+Hiring friends risked a cloistered, exclusionary monoculture and made it exceptionally hard to let people go."
 * Thiel: "friends-turned-employees came preinstalled with trust.
 Trust produced speed."
 * "Brilliance, nonconformity, availability, and the willing suspension of disbelief -- these qualities defined Confinity's first hires and formed the foundation of its culture."